Einvon/ESMLP-Link-Prediction-/readme.md

 the Natural Exponential Similarity Matrix Link Prediction Method (ESMLP), uses the exponential function (e^x) expansion form for the similarity matrix expansion.

-This method is more suitable for topological networks that emphasize efficiency first, such as the prediction of oil pipelines and railway lines.
+This method is more suitable for topology networks that focus on reducing costs, such as the prediction of oil pipelines and railway lines.

 The specific code file can be found in demo.py,